 You Know How to Pamper

 I can’t even begin to talk about your massages without tearing up a little.
 Even though I never ventured past the basic foot massage (I want to save some things for next time), I don’t feel shorted at all.
 I got a massage on every free day that I had, and none of them cost more than $7.
-The cheapest, and best one I found was $4.50!
+The most inexpensive (and best) one I found was $4.50!
 I’m already starting to feel the withdrawals coming on, and I might have to put my boyfriend through massage school to support my new addiction.

 (10baht is 30 cents)